stardrix/steam-gem-bot-releases/README.md

 - SteamTradeBots.com listing integration - your bot stays listed and up to date automatically
 - Supply Feed - automatically tracks market rates and undercuts or matches competitors
 - Persistent trade history with profit tracking across restarts
+- Sack of Gems auto-unpack - when a trade requires a partial gem amount, the bot automatically unpacks only the minimum number of sacks needed to cover the trade; no manual unpacking required
 - Auto-updates - new versions install silently in the background